OWASP/threat-dragon/README.md

 `[{\"isPrimary\": true, \"id\": 0, \"value\": \"abcdef\"}, {\"isPrimary\": false, \"id\": 1, \"value\": \"ghijkl\"}]`

+If you are developing locally, you can choose to store the session data in memory using the express-session in-memory store.
+To do this the `SESSION_STORAGE`environment variale to `local`.
+As [mentioned in the express-session docs](https://github.com/expressjs/session) this is for development only - it is not suitable for production.
+To remind you of this, Threat Dragon will write a log message at severity ERROR when it starts if the in memory session store is used.

-By default Threat Dragon used Azure Table Storage for the session store via [connect-azuretables](https://www.npmjs.com/package/connect-azuretables).
-To make this work you need to specify an Azure Storage Account and key as environment variables `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_ACCESS_KEY`.
+For production use, Threat Dragon currently supports Azure Table Storage for the session store via [connect-azuretables](https://www.npmjs.com/package/connect-azuretables).
+To make this store work you need to specify an Azure Storage Account and key as environment variables `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_ACCESS_KEY`.
 See the [connect-azuretables](https://www.npmjs.com/package/connect-azuretables) documentation for more options.

-If you don't want to use Azure Table Storage you can set the `SESSION_STORAGE`environment variale to `local`.
-Threat Dragon will then use the express-session in-memory session store.
-As [mentioned in the express-session docs](https://github.com/expressjs/session) this is for development only - it is not suitable for production.

 If you want to use an [alternative session store](https://github.com/expressjs/session#compatible-session-stores) in production, install it and edit the [session.config.js](https://github.com/mike-goodwin/owasp-threat-dragon/blob/master/td/config/session.config.js) file.